wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 <td>scope</td>
 <td>Any of the following:
 <ul>
-<li>pointLine&mdash;Applies to the whole point line before it's parsed (can be used with Wavefront and Graphite formats only) </li>
+<li>pointLine&mdash;Rule applies to the whole point line before it's parsed (can be used with Wavefront and Graphite formats only). </li>
-<li>metricName&mdash;Applies only to the metric name after the point is parsed</li>
+<li>metricName&mdash;Rule applies only to the metric name after the point is parsed.</li>
-<li>sourceName&mdash;Applies only to the source name after the point is parsed</li>
+<li>sourceName&mdash;Rule applies only to the source name after the point is parsed.</li>
-<li>&lt;point tag&gt;&mdash;Any other value of the &quot;scope&quot; parameter applies to the value of a point tag with this name, after the point is parsed.</li>
+<li>&lt;point tag&gt;&mdash;For any other value, the rule applies to the value of a point tag with this name after the point is parsed.</li>
 </ul></td>
 </tr>
 <tr>
 <td>match (optional)</td>
 <td>Regular expression.
-If specified, remove a tag if its value matches this regular expression.</td>
+If specified, convert a tag to lower case only if its value matches this regular expression.</td>
 </tr>
 </tbody>
 </table>